 Moira O'Neill, Head of Personal Finance, interactive investor says: "If you are in a position to start thinking about investing in your ISA early in the tax year rather than at the last minute, it is likely to be well worth it.
 It won't make you a millionaire overnight, but it will mean your money is working harder for longer – which will hopefully mean that you won't have to."

-Rebecca O'Keeffe, Head of Investment, interactive investor says: "Most investors are aware of the long-term advantages of investing in an ISA, but many may not be aware that it can make a significant difference to your wealth if you invest early in the tax year rather than late."
+Rebecca O'Keeffe, Head of Investment, interactive investor says: "Most investors are aware of the long-term advantages of investing in a Stocks and Shares ISA, but many may not be aware that it can make a significant difference to your wealth if you invest early in the tax year rather than late."

 "Although there only appears to be one day in it, if you start the clock on the 6th April and one set of investors chooses the early-bird route and invests £20,000 at the start of each tax year, they will end up with a portfolio worth £264,136 after 10 years assuming a 5% return after charges – which is £12,578 more than those investors who choose to invest the same £20,000 at the end of each tax year and effectively only have 9 years' worth of growth, where their portfolio would have grown to £251,558.